 - Carries a $1 face value backed by the US government.

-- Graded a near-perfect MS69 by the NGC.
+- Graded at a near-perfect MS69 condition from NGC.

-On the obverse side of the 2012 1 oz Silver American Eagle NGC MS 69 coin is the image of Walking Liberty, as designed by Adolph A. Weinman for the Walking Liberty Half Dollar between 1916 and 1947.
-In the image, Lady Liberty is seen walking toward the setting sun.
-Engravings include “LIBERTY,” “In God We Trust,” and the year of minting.
+On the obverse side of the 2015 1 oz Silver American Eagle is Weinman’s Walking Liberty.
+Lady Liberty is depicted striding toward the setting sun.
+Engravings include “Liberty,” “In God We Trust,” and the year of minting, 2015.

-The reverse side of the coin includes John Mercanti’s heraldic eagle design.
-In the image, an eagle is set behind a shield with arrows in one talon and an olive branch in the other.
-Above its image is a set of 13 stars, representing the original American colonies.
-Engravings include “United States of America,” the weight, metal content, purity, and face value of the coin.
+The reverse side bears Mercanti’s eagle.
+The bird is set behind a shield, clasping an olive branch in one talon and arrows in the other.
+Directly above its head are 13 stars, representing the original American colonies.
+Engravings on this side of the coin include “United States of America,” and the weight, purity, and metal content of the coin.